Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_logistics/skycrate_system.md

 # skycart
 |[multiblock]{mb:"II:SkycrateStation"}|
-he Skycart station is the start and stopping point of the delivery system.
+The Skycart station is both the starting and stopping point of the delivery system.
 To form it, use a hammer on the scaffolding in the middle.
 To function, it requires rotary power to be inputted to its side

 # details_cart
-Like Skycrates, the station uses mounts to put the contents of the carts into the delivery system. minecrafts can only enter the station when the railway barrier is up.
+Like its Skycrate counterpart, the station uses mounts to put the contents of the carts into the delivery system. minecrafts can only enter the station when the railway barrier is up.
 A minecraft can be forced out of the station by applying a redstone signal.
 The station will automatically expel minecarts after a loading/unloading operation.

 # skycrate_post
 |[multiblock]{mb:"II:SkycratePost"}|
 The Skycrate Post is the relay between two points in the skycrate network.
-Only two wires can be attached to the pylon at a time.
+Only two wires can be attached to the pylon at the same time.
 To form it, use a hammer on the fence

 # minecarts